nextcloud/appstore/CONTRIBUTING.md

 ### Tests

-When submitting a pull request, you should ensure that the functionality is covered by an integration or unit test.
+When submitting a pull request, you should ensure that the functionality is covered by an acceptance, integration or unit test.
 We employ unit and integration testing for both frontend and backend code but we do not have a UX test suite yet (if you are interested in integrating one please open an issue!!!).

+Use acceptance tests (selenium tests) when:

+* the functionality is a bigger chunk of a use case, e.g. registering an app or searching and downloading a compatible app for a specific Nextcloud version
+* the functionality is primarily exposed to a user

 Use unit tests when: